audiojs/audio-buffer-utils/README.md

 //Fill `buffer` with random data; `buffer` is modified in-place. utils.noise(buffer);

-//Test whether the content of two buffers is the same utils.equal(bufferA, bufferB);
+//Test whether the content of N buffers is the same utils.equal(bufferA, bufferB, ...);

 //Fill `buffer` with provided value or function. utils.fill(buffer, function (sample, channel, idx) {